yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

-Yggdrasil is an overlay network implementation of a new routing scheme for mesh networks.
+Yggdrasil is an implementation of a new compact routing scheme for mesh networks.
 It is designed to be a future-proof decentralised alternative to the structured routing protocols commonly used today on the Internet and other networks.

 The highlights of Yggdrasil are that it is: